dzvezdanovic/WeathercontrolAPI/README.md

 This is a RESTful web service built using ASP.NET Core 8.0 MVC that fetches weather data from a public API and provides responses to clients based on specific cities and dates.
 The service allows clients to request weather data from external sources such as OpenWeatherMap and delivers it in a user-friendly format.

+Because of my free APIKey this app can't track history data from OpenWeatherMap history api.
+I tried to integrate that too in code, but after reading documentation i got a clue that simply can't work.

 Features
 Fetch Current Weather: Retrieves current weather data from public weather APIs like OpenWeatherMap.
 Request Weather by City and Date: Clients can query weather data for a specific city on a specific date.
 Flexible API: Designed to be extensible for additional data sources or endpoints.
+Test Coverage: Unit tests are implemented to ensure core functionality is validated.
 Error Handling: Provides meaningful error messages for invalid inputs or unavailable data.
 Requirements
 To run this project, ensure you have the following: